rvnlord/ComputationalGeometry/README.md

-# WPF COmputational Geometry - Overview of Features:
+# WPF Computational Geometry - Overview of Features:
 **WARNING:** No english localization available at this time

 **Drawing:**